awesomediff/cs207-FinalProject/docs/documentation.md

     - `func.py`
       - Contains elementary math functions including trig functions, inverse trig functions, exponentials, hyperbolic functions, logistic function, logarithms, and square root.
 These functions are written on the basis of the `numpy` package.
     - `solvers.py`
-      - A module for the advanced features, which include solvers to implement machine learning loss functions.
+      - A module for the advanced features, which include solvers to implement machine learning loss functions and Newton's method.
   * Testing
     - The test files correspond to the files in the module.
     - The tests of the package are located in `tests` directory: